Foreign Policy of Islam: Peace or War?

 The Deliberation on Peace or War as the Foreign Policy of Islam

-The First Consideration of the “Verse of the Sword”
+A Thoughtful Exploration of the “Verse of the Sword” -The First Consideration

-hear the words of Allah.
-Then deliver him to his place of safety.
-That is because they are people who do not know.
+If any of the pagans seek your protection, grant him protection so he may hear the words of Allah.
+Then, deliver him to his place of safety, as they are people who do not know.

 Second Consideration of the “Verse of the Sword” – Jizyah Defense Tax on Non-Muslims

-Moreover, fight in the cause of God those who have (initially) waged war against you, but do not
+Moreover, fight in the cause of God those who have initially waged war against you, but do not transgress.”
+(Qur’an 2:190)

-“as long as they are good to you, be kind to them.”
+As long as they are good to you, be kind to them.”
+(Qur’an 9:7)

 Let the verse speak for itself: Verse 9:7,